abhineet123/MTF/Config/ReadMe.md

 			set to 1 to initialize/reset all patch trackers such that their centroids lie completely inside the larger bounding box;
 			if set to 0, centroids of some of the trackers will lie on the edges of the bounding box so that part of the corresponding patches will be outside it;

+	 Parameter:	'grid_backward_err_thresh'
+		Description:
+			error threshold for deciding tracking failures using the forward/backward method;
+			first the points are tracked from the previous to the current frame;
+			results of this are then tracked back to the previous frame;
+			error is measured between the initial points during forward tracking and the final points during backward tracking;
+			setting this threshold to <=0 disables this method of failure detection;

 	 Parameter:	'grid_show_trackers'
 		Description:
 			set to 1 to show the locations of all the patch trackers within the larger object patch	where each is marked by the location of its centroid